meronx/portfolio-performance/README.md

 ### Pulling image from Docker Hub

-You can pull the pre-built image from Docker Hub using the following commands:
+To obtain the pre-built image effortlessly, simply execute the following commands, enabling you to pull it directly from [Docker Hub](https://hub.docker.com/r/meronx/portfolio-performance):

 ```Dockerfile
 # Pull latest image version